lulab/Ribowave/README.md

 ## Before running

+It is **necessary** to eliminate alignments that flagged as secondary alignments to ensure one genomic position for one single read;

 It is **recommanded** to make a new directory and move the Ribo-seq bam file into that directory;